Reasno/blog/content/about/_index.md

 I code in Go, PHP, TypeScript and Rust.

 I run Kubernetes cluster on bare metals.

-I am a Millennial.